 - Beers on hand

-- a cross bar along the back is not shown... should see in later pictures.
+- ** a cross bar along the back is not shown... you should see it in later pictures.

 Step 3: Modular sections